MsHERESIES 4 — DAFFODILS

 We need a good Animal Rest.
 This is rest in abundance and completely free from anxiety.
 It can not be achieved on an individual level, it is not a private matter of self-help, wellness, and mindfulness – that’s toiling too.
 It is the rest that the *beast-like pain,* inherent in all work demands.
 It’s a collective, radical rest.

-Collaboratively printed monotypes, double-voice reading, Amsterdam (October 2019)
+Collaboratively printed monotypes, double-voice reading, Amsterdam (Autumn 2019)

 The group exhibition Ornamental Rest was initiated following the publishing of MsHeresies 2 at Laurel Project Space.
 With a reading from MsHeresies 1 and MsHeresies 2, monotype posters printed together with Juliet Aaltonen and Rosita Kaer, and works by Elina Birkehag, Klara Graah, and Asefeh Tayebani.